In order to be successful in your college classes, you'll need to SHOW UP! If you miss class, you will miss important work.

 The more familiar you are with a professor, the less formal he or she may be in email exchanges.
 However, always let the level of formality be set by your professors; don’t be any less formal than they are.

 This tutorial comes to you courtesy of Craig Martin, who shared it on Facebook, and who in turn was adapting what others had put together before him.
-There are other similar tutorials online, as well as illustrations of how not to e-mail your professor.
+Here's another similar tutorial online.

 And here's an article that explains why it's important to communicate with your professor about anything that might affect your performance in class - remember, they're people too!
 And they'll try to help.